wizdown/notifier/readme.txt

 3) notify_user.sh would require changes depending on how the user wants to notify himself/herself.

-4) main.sh should not be editted by user.(except for its permissions)
+4) A small change is required in main.sh (apart from changing its permissions) Modify the starting line of code to change your current directory to the one where it resides.
+This is done only for the ease of adding main.sh to crontab.